guptakaran11/grasskode-website/content/post/travel/sea-ending-notes.md

 While Deva and I had our flight to Chennai, Mitesh was to fly to Bangalore.
 When it was time, we said goodbye to him and boarded the flight.
 As Bangkok depleted into a blurring display of light, I found myself in the chaos that was distinctly Indian.
 The two people sitting behind me chatted incessantly for the entire duration of the flight in rapid Tamil.
 The joys of travelling through Chennai!

 At the airport Deva and I had similar lay-over times.
-So we made the most of it with filter coffees, dosas, parotas and general bufoonery.
+So we made the most of it with filter coffees, dosas, parotas and general buffoonery.

 <p class="postimg">
   <img src="https://farm5.staticflickr.com/4440/36482231052_a2233bea19.jpg" alt="filter-kapi">